DavitNazarov/Movies/README.md

 - 🙋 **Profile management** so signed-in users can rename themselves from the new `/profile` screen.
 - 📬 **Resend email pipeline** delivers verification, welcome, and admin escalation messages.
 - 🧭 **Admin access & action requests** let users ask for elevated permissions while secondary admins escalate delete/promote actions to the super admin.
 - 🛡️ **Admin dashboard** offering user deletion controls directly from the existing data table.
-- 🔎 **Search & browsing** across genres, lazy-loaded routes, and dynamic breadcrumbs that render human-friendly movie titles instead of numeric IDs.
+Admins can only remove or make admin (removed "mark unverified" function).
+Each table has a manual refresh button - tables only refresh on button click or page reload (no automatic polling).
+- 🔎 **Responsive search** - search input appears in the main page after welcome section on mobile, and in the sidebar on desktop.
 - 🎞️ **Responsive trailers** embedded with aspect ratio handling that adapts to every screen size.
 - ✉️ **Email verification** pipeline and welcome messages for new accounts.
-- ❤️ **Favourites system** so authenticated users can rate films, save them, and manage a responsive favourites collection under the primary navigation.
+- ❤️ **Favourites system** (renamed from Portfolio) so authenticated users can rate films, save them, and manage a responsive favourites collection under the primary navigation.
 - 🌟 **Interactive five-star ratings** with hover previews and persisted user feedback that feed aggregate scores.
 - 🎁 **Hero refresh** for the home page with fully responsive gradient cards, spotlight metrics, and curated strip badges.
-- 🧾 **Rich admin tooling** that now includes direct status toggles (verify/promote) and enhanced request visibility with state-based row styling.
+- 🧾 **Rich admin tooling** with enhanced request visibility and state-based row styling.
+Admin status now shows "Made by super admin" when promoted directly without a request.
+History modals for viewing past requests (last 30 days), user management modal with search functionality, and manual refresh buttons on all tables.
 - 🧲 **Similar movies carousel** redesigned to match the global slider aesthetic, including year stamps and silky hover states.
+- 📢 **Ad banner system** - logged-in users can request to display ads in banner sections between movie rows.
+Ads include image (URL or file upload), link URL, start/end dates, and are automatically shown/hidden based on dates.
+Super admin can approve/decline/deactivate requests in the dashboard, while other admins can view but not act.
+Overlapping date validation prevents conflicts, and deactivated ads are excluded from availability checks.

 ---